Mirror-Protocol/mirror-contracts/contracts/mirror_gov/README.md

 ```

 ### Staking
-Users can stake their mirror token to receive staking incomes, which are collected from the uniswap, or to cast vote on the polls.
+Users can stake their mirror token to receive staking incomes, which are collected from the terraswap, or to cast vote on the polls.

 A user need to send `Cw20HandleMsg::Send{Cw20HookMsg::StakeVotingTokens}` to mirror token contract.